The Complete African Safari Guide

 What to Bring on a Safari

 Remember that if you need to fly a smaller plane to reach your safari destination, there is a strict 15kg limit (including hand luggage) per person.
 You may be allowed to bring more weight with you, but it is not guaranteed.
-Soft bags are preferred by domestic airlines and luggage with wheels does not work well in any safari destination – consider an alternative.
+Soft bags are preferred by domestic airlines, and luggage with wheels does not work well in any safari destination – consider an alternative.
 If you do have more, you are best to store the excess luggage in the city you are departing from and collect it on your return.Read more: How to Take the Best Travel Photos

 Safaris With Children

 If you want to bring your children on a safari, your choices will be more limited due to two reasons.
 First, some camps have a minimum age restriction, and this seems to be based on the safety aspect of children who could wander off on their own when a camp is surrounded by potentially dangerous wild animals and/or to maintain that exclusive adult feel of a camp.
-The second barrier is that even if a camp does allow children, some will have a policy that children under a certain age must have a dedicated vehicle for game drives – for example, mum, dad and the 2 children have their own vehicle.
+The second barrier is that even if a camp does allow children, some will have a policy that children under a certain age must have a dedicated vehicle for game drives.
+For example, mum, dad and the 2 children have their own vehicle.
 This sounds ideal because you have a vehicle to yourself, but this can be considered a ‘private’ or ‘exclusive’ use of a vehicle, thus meaning you will pay a surcharge of several hundred dollars a day.
-The reason for this policy is that children can be noisy and one of the important rules of game drives (as stated above) is that noise must be kept to a minimum.
+The reason for this policy is that children can be noisy, and one of the critical rules of game drives (as stated above) is that noise must be kept to a minimum.
 Check with the campsite or tour operator if these restrictions and rules will apply.